 - Example: “I’d prefer if we talk about Jane’s birthday that’s coming up!
 How should we celebrate?”

-Whether you’re using International No Diet Day as a way to explore a world with no diet talk, or you’re simply fed up with the barrage of harmful messages we receive (from the Quarantine 15 to “summer body solutions”), now is a great time to examine and question why diet talk is so prevalent in our society.
+Now is the perfect time to examine and question why diet talk is so prevalent in our society.
 We can start to change the conversation and opt out of diet-focused exchanges if we pay more attention to how we think, feel, and speak about all these topics and how we approach them with our loved ones.